Graduate Students

 The Center for Excellence in Writing has proven to be a powerful resource for graduate students.

-Writing Consultations for Graduate Students
+One-On-One Writing Consultations

 Feel free to come in with specific questions, for a brainstorming session, or to request feedback on a specific aspect of your work.
 While we may not have a consultant in your discipline, sometimes a thoughtful outside reader can provide you with a valuable perspective about the clarity of your work.
 There are times when just talking it out with a peer can help you unknot the inevitable tangles in your project.